How to Make a Basic Pigment From Scratch

 Anyway… back to the awesome pigment making.
 I took an illumination and gilding intensive workshop recently with one of my teachers and mentors Karen, and one of the things we did was make pigment from scratch (we also made gilding glue from scratch but that's for another post!).
 One of the things I love about her workshops is that she doesn't just show you modern shortcuts to do things, in fact her approach is to do things the traditional, time-trusted way.

-So, Karen brought in a simple malachite stone necklace (like the one to the below) and we put a handful of the pebbles into a large marble mortar and pestle to crush them up gently.
+So, Karen brought in a simple malachite stone necklace (like the one shown here) and we put a handful of the pebbles into a large marble mortar and pestle to crush them up gently.
 No heavy banging of the pestle, but small, quick motions to gently break the stones down.

 Once the malachite was in fine powder form (about 20 minutes later), it was placed on a flat, polished marble slab and a little bit of water was added.
 A muller was then used to shear the powder granules and separate them, thereby making the pigment a bit finer (see video below!).
 When that was done the now beautiful green color was left on the marble to dry.
 Once all the water had evaporated we simply used a sharp blade to scrape the dried powder off and voila!
 Malachite pigment!